-We cannot but observe that the work abounds with typographical errors, and that that the words Lithophyton and Zoophyton are erroneously derived from quois nature, instead of quoto a plant.
+We cannot but observe that the work abound with typographical errors, and that the words Lithophyton and Zoophyton are erroneously derived from φύσις nature, instead of φυτον a plant.

-On the whole we think this a valuable and useful work; extremely well calculated for those who, with a turn for system and an habit of observation, but without the lesser qualification of classical learning, are desirous of getting acquainted with those works of Nature which, being constantly before us, we are but too apt to overlook and despise, erby as a draughtfman, in speaking of Cur-
+On the whole we think this a valuable and useful work; extremely well calculated for those who, with a turn for system and an habit of observation, but without the lesser qualification of classical learning, are desirous of getting acquainted with those works of Nature which, being constantly before us, we are but too apt to overlook and despise.